 Last year, our founder Leon Ho looked back at the previous year on lifehack.org and saw a widening in the site’s focus from technological solutions to questions about living healthy, communicating more effectively, and becoming more creative.
 This year, lifehack.org has continued to expand its scope, adding over a dozen new writers who have written about studying more successfully, writing, designing your documents, meditating, getting and staying physically fit, the way our brains work, networking, motivating yourself, setting and achieving goals, parenting, leadership, and more.
-We still write about technology, but as part of our whole lives and not the entirety of our worlds.
+We still write about technology, but as part of our whole lives

 There are more changes ahead in 2008.
 A site redesign is in the works, we’ve just added a half-dozen new writers, we’ve launched a new podcast, and we have bigger projects on the horizon.
 What won’t change is that lifehack.org will continue to bring you interesting, useful, and relevant insights every day.